 Kieran Khamis is a hydroecologist with a specialist knowledge of alpine river systems.
 His current research is focused on the development of a real time, fluorescence-based monitoring system for surface waters.

-Dr Stefan Krause is a Senior Lecturer in Water Sciences in the School of Geography, Earth and Environmental Sciences.
-His research investigating the impacts of global environmental change on hydrological fluxes, biogeochemical cycling and ecohydrological feedback functions in complex landscapes with coupled groundwater-surface water systems.
+Dr Stefan Krause is a Reader in Hydrology in the School of Geography, Earth and Environmental Sciences.
+His interdisciplinary research group on coupled groundwater and surface water systems investigates the multifaceted impacts of global environmental change on hydrological fluxes, biogeochemical cycling and contaminant transport, and ecohydrological feedback functions in complex ...